bandersmsft/azure-content/articles/operational-Insights-connect-azure-storage.md

 <properties
-   pageTitle="Connect Azure Storage"
-   description="Azure Storage enables you to collect diagnostic telemetry data from a worker role, web role, or virtual machine running in Azure." documentationCenter="dev-center-name" authors="Jim-Parker" manager="jwhit"
+   pageTitle="Connect Operational Insights to Azure Storage" description="Connecting Operational Insights to Azure Storage enables you to collect diagnostic telemetry data from a worker role, web role, or virtual machine running in Azure." documentationCenter="dev-center-name" authors="Jim-Parker" manager="jwhit"